Which Wine Should You Choose for a Successful Barbecue?

 Wine for fish and vegetables

-Tannins and fish are a surefire clash.
+Tannins with fish are a guaranteed clash.

 Grilled vegetables develop a caramelized sweetness that calls for freshness.